Rules of procedures for hearings

 All hearings will be conducted in a fashion which protects the due process rights of students.
 College disciplinary hearings are not open to the public.
 Only individuals directly involved with the proceedings as outlined may be present.

-- Standard of proof: Decisions regarding alleged violations will be considered on the basis of the evidence presented: that is, what is “more probable than not” (aka preponderance of evidence).
-This standard of proof is more similar to the one used in civil than in criminal proceedings.
+- Decisions regarding alleged violations will be considered on the basis of the information/evidence presented.
+The determination of responsibility will be made on the basis of what is “more probable than not” (aka preponderance of evidence).
+This standard of proof is more similar to the one used in civil proceedings.

-- Procedural advisor: The Director for Community Standards, Conduct Officer, or trained designee from the professional staff or faculty of the College will serve as procedural advisor.
-The advisor may not participate in the fact finding portion of the hearing except to ensure that established procedures are followed and to maintain records of the hearing.
-Following the hearing process, the procedural advisor may provide pertinent information during penalty assignment review.
-This information may include: past violations of campus regulations of the accused; academic record and standing; and/or extenuating circumstances or conditions.
-The procedural advisor may recommend a penalty or special condition to the Hearing Committee reflecting on the standards of conduct and values of the College before a final decision is rendered.
+- The Director for Community Standards, Conduct Officer, or a trained designee will serve as Procedural Officer.
+This officer may not participate in the fact finding portion of the hearing except to ensure that established procedures are followed and to maintain records of the hearing.
+Following the hearing process, the Procedural Officer may provide pertinent information during sanction assignment review.
+This information may include: prior violations of the Student Code of Conduct by the accused; academic record and standing; and/or extenuating circumstances or conditions.
+Before the final decision is rendered, the Procedural Officer may recommend a sanction or special condition to the hearing body otherwise consist with the Student Code of Conduct.
+However, the final decision is solely determined by the hearing body.

-There are two types of witnesses that can be presented in a hearing: Witnesses and Character Witnesses
+- There are two types of witnesses that can be presented in a hearing: Incident Witnesses and Character Witnesses

-- A witness knows direct information about the incident and can provided additional understanding of the events to the board.
+- An incident witness knows direct information about the incident and can provided additional understanding of the events to the Hearing Committee/Officer(s).

 - If the witness appears in person, they will be called into the hearing room for approximately 15-20 minutes or until their statement is complete.
-They will also be questioned by all parties involved (i.e.: the board, the accused, and/or the complainant).
+They will also be questioned by all parties involved (i.e.: the Hearing Committee/Officer(s), the accused, and/or the complainant).

 - All witnesses should arrive on time and answer all questions honestly and to the best of their ability.

-- A character witness only speaks about the character of the person they are providing a statement for.
+- A character witness only speaks about the character of the person they are providing a statement for (i.e. accused or complainant).
 This can include how long you have known the individual, any information regarding their personality, etc. This witness does not speak about the incident.

-- Chairperson of the Hearing Committee/Hearing Officer: These individuals, in consultation with the Office of Community Standards, have the authority to:
+- The chairperson of the Committee Hearing or Administrative Hearing Officer, in consultation with the Office of Community Standards, have the authority to:

 - Call recesses